Chief Executive Officer

 Anchel has more than 10 years of experience in corporate communications in the private sector and joined CTN in 2013.
 Her previous roles include progressive management positions with the Hudson’s Bay Company, CIBC Mellon and Purdue Pharma Canada.
 Her areas of specialty include strategic and organizational communications, crisis communications, writing and social media.

-Anchel’s preschool-aged daughter was diagnosed with cerebral palsy at 11 months old.
+Anchel’s school-aged daughter was diagnosed with cerebral palsy at 11 months old.
 She believes in using her communication skills to advocate for children with special needs (and the families who love them).
 In her spare time she writes a weekly blog about parenting a child with special needs for Today’s Parent, Canada’s top parenting magazine, and volunteers with HandiCare Int’l.

 She has a Bachelor of Journalism (Honours) from Ryerson University and has completed the Strategic Communication certificate from the University of Toronto.